-- 16. Place the platform lock in the unlock position, as shown previously and in the windrower operator's manual. - 17.
+- 15. Place the platform lock in the unlock position. - 16.
 Restart the windrower.
 Carefully lower the swather until the front transport axle wheel, transport screw jack and hitch tube jack just touch the ground.
 The lift arms should still be firmly set in the strut mounting boots.